Guide to Visiting Peru’s Sacred Valley

 Tour operators

-Tour operators and tour buses are also an option to get from Cusco to many of the region's popular tourist destinations, like Maras, Moray, or Rainbow mountain for example.
-You’ll find tour agencies all around Cusco, especially around the Plaza de Armas (main square).
+Tour operators and tour buses are also an option to get from Cusco to the towns and archaeological sites of the Sacred Valley.
+You’ll find tour agencies all around the city, especially surrounding the Plaza de Armas (main square).
+Almost all agencies will offer both small group tours and private guided day trips.

 Want some local help with your Peru trip planning?